rilopez6/Robot-Command-Based/README.md

 ## Features | Systems

 - Systems include DriveTrain, Elevator/Intake, Shooter, and an Arm.
-- Includes AI voice assistant exclusively but not limited to The University of Texas at El Paso information.
 - Will include self driving using proximity sensors, Pixy2 Camera, and Encoder sensors.

 ## Needed Materials